PurityControl/osra-scripts/README.md

 TO DO
 =====

+- Add headless javascript driver dependencies for Phantomjs and CapybaraWebkit
 - Make the scripts idempotent (particularly appending to .profile and .bash_profile)
 - implement puppet?
 - Vagrantfile for vagrant boxes?